 BaSE uses local natural raw materials and products are 100% Natural, Biodegradable, Recyclable.
 They purchase all the raw materials direct from the farmers or producers and avoid medium/brokers.

 Victoria Global Village began purchasing from BaSE in 2019.
 Their products are well made and are of excellent quality.
-We purchase from them: jute products, baskets, greeting cards, and recycled sari bags
+We purchase from them: jute products, baskets, greeting cards, and recycled sari bags.

-CORR-The Jute Works is a registered Fair Trade Trust producing and marketing handicrafts.
+CORR-The Jute Works of Bangladesh is a registered Fair Trade Trust producing and marketing handicrafts.
 CORR was incepted in September 2, 1973.
 It is also a pioneer member of World Fair Trade Organization (WFTO) previously known as IFAT.

 CORR’s aim is to provide rural marginalized women with work at home.
 CORR provides the means of income generation for these groups of women through producing handicraft items made from locally available raw material jute and other things such as grass, leaf, cane, bamboo, clay.
 During its last 40 years journey, CORR continues to upgrade the socio-economic condition of poverty-stricken rural women artisans.
 The producers receive fair wage for their work.

 The producers are organised in cooperative groups.
 They are fully autonomous in managing group affairs with the assistance of CORR’s Education Team as required and follow the cooperative principles.
 At present, there are 220 co- operative groups with 4856 female and 160 male producers in 16 districts of Bangladesh.
 In the field, volunteer supervision of production by group leaders and regular follow up visit by the Education Department ensure that the women receive a fair distribution of job orders.

 Global Village Store purchases products from CORR bi-annually.
 Products include: terracotta items (banks, waterers, foot massagers), jewelry, hammocks, bags and baskets.